ProvableHQ/leo/docs/rfc/002-bounded-recursion.md

 who can try and increase the limit.
 Compilation may also fail
 if a circularity is detected before exceeding the limit.

 Future analyses may also recognize cases in which the recursion terminates, informing the user and setting or suggesting a sufficient limit.

-A similar approach could be also used for loops.
+A similar approach could be also used for loops in the future.
 User-configurable limits may be also appropriate for other compiler transformations that are known to terminate but could result in a very large number of R1CS constraints.